Limited companies and BTL properties

 Should I own property through a limited company?

-It’s one of the most common questions I get asked.
+It’s one of the most common questions we get asked.

 The answer is – no one structure fits all.

 It depends on so many other factors particular to you and your objectives.
 These objectives could change as circumstances in your life change due children, divorce, illness, tax changes or financial circumstances.

 However, let’s have a look at the difference between owning property in a limited company and owning property in your personal name.
 This will be a good starting point for you to understand the pro’s and con’s of owning property in your personal name or through a limited company.